-Continuing its strategy to tap the IT resources in the so-called BRIC nations of Brazil, Russia, India and China, IBM recently promised to provide BRIC startups
+Continuing its strategy to tap the IT resources in the so-called BRIC nations of Brazil, Russia, India and China, IBM recently promised to provide BRIC startups with access to Big Blue hardware and software free of charge.

 The move is further evidence of what IBM and some analysts believe will be one of the industry's most significant trend in the coming years: The future of IT innovation will be based overseas, and that future will be built on open source technologies.